tunepruner/Javafx_Scrolling_Challenge/README.md

 # Fancy List
-README updated at commit 7207ebe1
+README updated at commit d9b216634

 ![](Scroll.gif)

 ![](DragAndDrop.gif)

-This is a list view of strings, implemented in JavaFX, without using any of the built-in JavaFX listview features or scrolling.
+This project is written in Java 1.8 with JavaFX.
+It doesn't use any of the built-in JavaFX listview features or scrolling.
-It is an experiment, dealing with custom cell design, angled list orientation, and other visual effects, such as edge fading.
+The cells are made from scratch out of composite shapes.
+Data is serialized in xml format using JAXB.

 It features drag and drop reorder, single-dimensional scrolling, and data persistence.